Posted on February 7, 2019

 Of course, we all have different dock plans when it comes to activities and relaxation as well.
 Some want to pack their dock full of all of the accessories, like swimming ladders and paddleboard racks, while others are just happy with a little patio furniture for catching the sunset.
-Ultimately, the right dock for your waterfront depends on several major factors — including your waterfront type and accessory preferences.
+Ultimately, the right type of dock for your waterfront depends on several major factors — including your waterfront type and accessory preferences.

 Here are the most important questions to ask yourself when making dock plans:

 Where will your dock be located?
 Are you looking for a dock at your primary or secondary residence?
 That may change the level of maintenance you will be able to take on.
 And, will your dock be located on a lake or in coastal waters?
 What is your shoreline like?
-These can all impact the type of dock that will work best.
+These can all impact the types of dock that will work best.
 A steep or rocky shoreline, for instance, may require a different installation method than a simple, gradual sloped shoreline.
 And, if that’s the case, you’d be better off with a sectional or floating dock than a wheel-in system.